Gender dynamics, normative transgressions, solidarities and self-defenses.

 Avenue de l’Ain, 11pm

 It is dark.
 I don't want to go by the road.
-I'll take the tunnel, it's more convenient.
+I'll take the tunnel; it's more convenient.
 I go down the stairs.
 I pass by the barrier.
 I have the music on loud.
 I sing the lyrics to my favorite sound: "How long did you think we were going to tell each other our lives?
 When I get there, you know what's gonna happen.
-If I paid, it's not to look at you" Too much Koba the D. A woman arrives in front.
+If I paid, it's not to look at you."
+Too much Koba the D. A woman arrives in front.
 I can see her face.
 She looks down, then looks away.
-I don't think she noticed me so I stare at her.
+I don't think she noticed me, so I stare at her.
 The light is so bright that I can see her outfit, which is rather cute.
 The red neon lights draw my attention to her skin.
-Stylish these neon lights by the way, maybe I could shoot my next clip there.
-I see the girl speeding up, she is surely in a hurry.
+Stylish these neon lights, by the way, maybe I could shoot my next clip there.
+I see the girl speeding up; she is surely in a hurry.
 I can smell her perfume as we get closer.
 I often take this tunnel.
 Sometimes we sit down with the guys and have a few beers and smoke some smokes.
-I took a snap of the tag "Geneva is the jungle".
-The lion is too stylish, but I prefer the monkey, it is better.
+I took a snap of the tag "Geneva is the jungle."
+The lion is too stylish, but I prefer the monkey; it is better.
 I get out of the tunnel.
 It's ok, it was short.
 Just enough time to listen to some music.
 I continue to my home quietly.

 Avenue de l’Ain, midnight

-Tonight, after school I went to my friend Anna's house, we watched a movie and talked about things.
+Tonight, after school, I went to my friend Anna's house.
+We watched a movie and talked about things.
 I stayed there for a while and now I must run to catch the last bus.
 Once I'm near the stop, I remember; I must cross a tunnel that goes under the road to reach it.
 I am standing there, in front of my bus stop.
 Several lines separate us with a few cars racing by without slowing down.
-Come on, I go through the tunnel, after all that's where pedestrians like me must go.
+Come on, I go through the tunnel; after all, that's where pedestrians like me must go.
 I go down this ramp.
-Little by little I begin to hear voices echoing.
-Before entering the tunnel, the light is already dazzling me, I hesitate for a moment.
+Little by little, I begin to hear voices echoing.
+Before entering the tunnel, the light is already dazzling me; I hesitate for a moment.
 I have no idea who I will meet in there.
-I think about the bus that will be there in a few minutes and I start to walk.
+I think about the bus that will be there in a few minutes, and I start to walk.
 I enter the long corridor.
 In front of me, before the exit, there is a group of guys not much older than me.
 They are smoking cigarettes, lulled by the sound of Booba.
 Some of them are sitting, some standing, some slumped against the walls.
-I count one, two, three, four and then, damn it; they've seen me.
+I count one, two, three, four, and then, damn it; they've seen me.

 Their heads all turn at the same time then, complete silence.
-I move forward looking around, I don't want to appear vulnerable to them.
+I move forward looking around; I don't want to appear vulnerable to them.
 And then if it is, they are harmless.
-The wall on my right is full of tags, I look at the blazes in the paint to see if I recognize any of them.
+The wall on my right is full of tags; I look at the blazes in the paint to see if I recognize any of them.
 All guys.
 They overlap each other.
 The wall on my left is a huge mural.
 I can read "jungle city - Geneva" surrounded by animals.
 I pass first a chimpanzee with a cap and a gold chain, then a menacing snake with a red halo.
 A lion, an elephant, and a crocodile.
 Intriguing choice of animals, only fearsome predators.
 The Kings of the jungle.
-I wonder which animal I am in this space when someone interrupts my thoughts; "How're you doing miss?
+I wonder which animal I am in this space when someone interrupts my thoughts; "How're you doing, miss?
 I remain frozen for a fraction of a second, looking at my interlocutor and not doing anything.
 I see them all now, I am a few meters away from them.
 They remind me of the animals on the fresco, laughing among themselves and staring at me with a smile.
 There is the chimpanzee, the lion, the crocodile, the snake, and the elephant.
 At this moment, they are the predators, and I am the prey.
 This is my place in this space that belongs to them, that has always belonged to them.
 The chimpanzee with the cap insists; "I asked you a question, miss, are you okay?" then follows a string of questions such as "where are you going?" "what's your name?" or "give me your snap!".
 I want to tell them that I just want to go home, and that I don't have a snap because it's out of fashion.
 But I don't say anything.
 I end up being vulnerable, weaving my way between their still bodies as they laugh and call out to me.
 I end up passing them, hurrying along, and pretending not to hear their insults.
-My heart is beating fast, I'm finally fine but I'm still freaking out.
+My heart is beating fast; I'm finally fine but I'm still freaking out.
 I tell myself that this is crazy, I always find myself in situations like this, I always end up not saying anything, not confronting them.
 This time it was enough.

 2 days later, Avenue de l’Ain, 23h

 It is dark.
 I don't want to go by road.
-I'll take the tunnel, it's more convenient.
+I'll take the tunnel; it's more convenient.
 I go down the stairs.
 I don't hear my music anymore but sound coming from downstairs.
 I take off my headphones and I hear: "Thank God I ain't got to smack a bitch today.
 If I see you in the street, your ass is done.
 I don't need your opinion.
 Do what I want."
 That's a bit extreme, isn't it?
 I arrive next to the barrier.
 Two women sing the lyrics at full volume with their cigarettes in their mouths.
 The red neon light shines on me.
 I can't hide.
 They look at me and laugh when they see me coming.
 I look down.
 Is it my outfit that makes them laugh?
 I thought my outfit was stylish.
 It's the same as Koba the D. I see that there are several of them.
 I've never seen these women.
 Are they from the neighborhood?
 We're usually the ones who hang out here.
 I don't understand.
 I want to go on my way, but I see ropes that bind them together.
 I hesitate.
 If I don't go on, it will look suspicious.
 They'll think I'm afraid, and since when am I afraid of some chicks, and then it's the shortest way home.
-But hey, they're a pain in the ass with their ropes, I'll have to duck and be careful with my new tracksuit.
+But hey, they're a pain in the ass with their ropes; I'll have to duck and be careful with my new tracksuit.
 There is no way around it.
 I see them covering the tags I like so much.
 They are taking over our place.
 If I had been with my guys, we wouldn't have let them, but now I'm alone.
 I feel stupid.
 I think I'm even scared.
 I've been there.
 I'm okay.
 It was long.
 I'm going home as soon as possible.

 Same place, same time